tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

     grub> setup (hd0)
     grub> quit

-> Archive your Filesystem Partition Scheme
+> Archive your filesystem partition scheme

 Now that you are done, it is worth taking a second to archive off the partition state of each of your drives.
 This guarantees that it will be